Enjoying the Holiday Weekend with Your Pets.Posted 5/9/2016

 - Bones + Corncobs: Leftover rib bones or corncobs can seem like fun toys for the dog, but they’re actually quite harmful.
 Bones and corncobs can get lodged in the digestive tract or trachea and can put your pet down for the count.

 - Dessert: Desserts often include chocolate, grapes and raisins, macadamia nuts, or even xylitol (an ingredient in some sugar-free baked goods and candy).
 Offering these foods to cats and dogs can lead to vomiting, diarrhea, seizures or even death.

 Remember that your version of relaxing might be stressful to your pet.
 Here are some ways you can make sure your pet is enjoying the day as much as you are:

-- Keep Them Cool: Fourth of July is the middle of summer and can be extremely hot.
+- Keep Them Cool: Memorial Day Weekend and Fourth of July can be extremely hot.
 If your pet is going to be out and about with you, make sure they have a fresh supply of water and a cool place to lie down.
 Some breeds with pink skin or light colored coats are prone to sunburn, so pick up a pet-friendly sunscreen, just in case.